jpritikin/coach/content/docs/me/psychoactive/salvia.md

 ## My Credentials

 What qualifies somebody to be an authority on salvia?
 I have no idea.
 Navigating salvia is not an activity like rock climbing where it is known that certain training is relevant to outcomes.
 Salvia does not come with a user's manual.
 There is no correct way to use salvia.
 However, the same could be said about surfing.
 Suppose somebody goes out into the ocean with a surfboard for an hour.
-We may regard their experience a success if they enjoy it.
+We may regard their experience as a success if they enjoy it.
 Or we could adopt a measure of success more comparable to sport surfing.
 In sport surfing, those who ride bigger waves more artistically are more appreciated.
 Following the analogy, I suggest that the extent of control is one way to measure a person's expertise with salvia.
 This guide is not for everybody.
 I write with a definite opinion about the salvia experience.
 You may not agree.
 That is fine.
 Not everybody approaches a beach with sport surfing in mind either.

 ## Navigation